Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started: Oct 13 2002 Finished: Oct 22 2002

-by Arthur C. Clarke
+2010: Odyssey Twoby Arthur C. Clarke

-My review: Almost 20 years after the first book, Clarke wrote this sequel.
+Almost 20 years after the first book, Clarke wrote this sequel.
 I was quite surprised to realize how much the world changed in those 20 years just reading the two books one after the other.
 The world geopolitical balance is changed: for example China enters as a third super power in the second book, and it is not even mentioned in the first.
 The civil right movement worked hard for a world where every person is given a fair change whatever his or her color, religion, national origin, sexual orientation or identity, etc: for example in the second book a character in the Leonov spaceship is gay, and treated with all the respect he deserve.
-After reading the two books I was filled with hope and faith in human progress. (★★★★)
+After reading the two books I was filled with hope and faith in human progress.

 Started: Oct 07 2002 Finished: Oct 12 2002

-Harry Potter and the Chamber of Secrets (Harry Potter, #2)
+Harry Potter and the Chamber of Secrets (Harry Potter, #2)by J.K.
+Rowling (1999)

 Started: Oct 01 2002 Finished: Oct 06 2002

-by Stephen King (2005)
+Insomniaby Stephen King (2005)

-My review: As a young teenager I was quite fond of Stephen King's books.
+As a young teenager I was quite fond of Stephen King's books.
 I consider some of them remarkable literary achievements for the ability of digging into the hidden folds of the human psyche, and the adroit investigation of psychosis and fear.
 I picked up this book on my way to the airport, expecting something as good as the books I read many years before.
-I was quite disappointed instead by the flat story-line and the lack of any psychological investigation of the various characters. (★★)
+I was quite disappointed instead by the flat story-line and the lack of any psychological investigation of the various characters.

 Started: Aug 29 2002 Finished: Sep 30 2002

-by Jane Austen
+Northanger Abbeyby Jane Austen

 Started: Jun 09 2002 Finished: Aug 29 2002

-My review: The Ansalon of the new age trilogy is dramatically different from the classic one featured in the previous trilogies by Weis and Hickman.
+The Ansalon of the new age trilogy is dramatically different from the classic one featured in the previous trilogies by Weis and Hickman.
 There is really little in common, and this will probably put off every classic Dragonlance fan.
 This said, the book is quite entertaining, and a pleasure to read.
 I liked the effort of the author in trying to be inclusive.
-The book features a diverse set of characters of different ethnicity and with disabilities. (★★★)
+The book features a diverse set of characters of different ethnicity and with disabilities.

 Started: Jul 25 2002 Finished: Jul 28 2002

-The Soulforge (Dragonlance: Raistlin Chronicles, #1)
+The Soulforge (Dragonlance: Raistlin Chronicles, #1)by Margaret Weis

-My review: If you are looking for something easy to read to relax after a long day at work, this may be what you are looking for.
-For the Dragonlance fans, this is a must read book, providing some background on two of the most interesting characters of the chronicle and legends trilogies: the brothers Majere. (★★★)
+If you are looking for something easy to read to relax after a long day at work, this may be what you are looking for.
+For the Dragonlance fans, this is a must read book, providing some background on two of the most interesting characters of the chronicle and legends trilogies: the brothers Majere.

 Started: Jun 03 2002 Finished: Jun 08 2002

-2001: A Space Odyssey (Space Odyssey, #1)
+2001: A Space Odyssey (Space Odyssey, #1)by Arthur C. Clarke (2000)

 Number of times I read it: 2